MoONSHO7/Orbit-Media/README.md

 Only runtime Lua, the TOC, icon, eight border TGAs, 728 glow TGAs and 82 status-bar TGAs ship.
 Border authoring scripts, selections and proof galleries remain in workspace `output/orbit-borders/`.
 `site/` owns the separate GitHub Pages gallery.
-Its builder reads the current Lua registrations and exports browser PNGs from this pack and the sibling LibOrbitGlow checkout; website files are excluded from the addon package.
+Its builder reads the current Lua registrations and exports browser PNGs from this pack and `../Orbit-Libs/LibOrbitGlow/LibOrbitGlow-1.0`; website files are excluded from the addon package.

 ## Gotchas
 - Enable Orbit-Media and remove the obsolete Orbit-Glow-Pack installation when updating manually.